 Chocolate Mousse Cake

-The hardest part about all of this, is chilling the cake for 4 hours, then a bit longer after you spread the luscious ganache over it.
-So hard to let it sit there whilst all you want to do is dig into that light and airy perfection!
+The hardest part is waiting.
+After assembling, the cake needs to chill for at least 4 hours, and then a bit longer once you’ve spread the luscious ganache over the top.
+It’s almost torturous to let it sit there in the fridge, looking all perfect and tempting, but trust me, it’s worth it!

 How about this tray for your next potluck?